frozenprocess/Tigera-Presentations/2023-03-30.container-and-Kubernetes-security-policy-design/04.best-practices-for-securing-a-Kubernetes-environment/readme.md

 ## Preventing a lockout
 As a best practice whenever you are trying to experiment with policies in any environment it is best to implement a `safe-mode` strategy by first explicitly permitting the traffic and then writing your deny rules.
 This helps to eliminate the chance of accidentally locking yourself out of a cluster if a misconfigured policy is applied.

-> **Note:** If you are using powershell use the https://github.com/frozenprocess/Tigera-Presentations/tree/master/2023-03-30.container-and-Kubernetes-security-policy-design/04.best-practices-for-securing-a-Kubernetes-environment
+> **Note:** If you following this tutorial on powershell use the https://github.com/frozenprocess/Tigera-Presentations/tree/master/2023-03-30.container-and-Kubernetes-security-policy-design/04.best-practices-for-securing-a-Kubernetes-environment

 Use the following command to explicitly allow every traffic in and out of your cluster:
 ```